ZLaTaN003/Car-Auctions/README.md

 Models.py
-         User Model
+         -User Model

-         Candidate model this is the model used for storing CV details of users

-         Profile Model This model is responsible for Profile details of Users

-         Section Model This model is responsible for creating different Fields or Teams that user can join

-         Like Model The model that helps users to like other users CV

-         Signals Made Use of Django Signals to connect User and Profile Model
+         -Candidate model this is the model used for storing CV details of users -Profile Model This model is responsible for Profile details of Users -Section Model This model is responsible for creating different Fields or Teams that user can join -Like Model The model that helps users to like other users CV -Signals Made Use of Django Signals to connect User and Profile Model

 Registered Models with admin